-- (1) Based on a Schedule 13G/A filed by FMR LLC, or FMR, with the SEC on February 9, 2022, as of December 31, 2021, FMR had sole power to vote or direct the vote over 1,743,053 shares and sole power to dispose or direct the disposition of 16,303,174 shares.
+- (1) Based on a Schedule 13G/A filed by FMR LLC, or FMR, with the SEC on February 9, 2024, as of December 29, 2023, FMR had sole power to vote or direct the vote over 15,622,881 shares and sole power to dispose or direct the disposition of 17,510,389 shares.
 Abigail P. Johnson is a Director, the Chairman of FMR and the Chief Executive Officer of FMR.
 Members of the Johnson family, including Abigail P. Johnson, directly or through trusts, own approximately 49% of the voting power of FMR.
-The address of FMR is 245 Summer Street, Boston, Massachusetts 02210. - Based on a Schedule 13G/A filed by Janus Henderson Group plc, or Janus Henderson, with the SEC on February 10, 2022, as of December 31, 2021, Janus Henderson has an indirect 97% ownership stake in Intech Investment Management LLC ("Intech") and a 100% ownership stake in Janus Henderson Investors U.S. LLC ("JHIUS"), Henderson Global Investors Limited ("HGIL") and Janus Henderson Investors Australia Institutional Funds Management Limited ("JHIAIFML"), (each an "Asset Manager" and collectively as the "Asset Managers").
+The address of FMR is 245 Summer Street, Boston, Massachusetts 02210. - (2) Based on a Schedule 13G/A filed by Janus Henderson Group plc, or Janus Henderson, with the SEC on November 11, 2024, as of September 30, 2024, Janus Henderson has a 100% ownership stake in Janus Henderson Investors U.S. LLC ("JHIUS"), Janus Henderson Investors UK Limited ("JHIUKL") and Janus Henderson Investors Australia Institutional Funds Management Limited ("JHIAIFML"), (each an "Asset Manager" and collectively as the "Asset Managers").
 Due to the above ownership structure, holdings for the Asset Managers are aggregated for purposes of this filing.
 Each Asset Manager is an investment adviser registered or authorized in its relevant jurisdiction and each furnishing investment advice to various fund, individual and/or institutional clients (collectively referred to herein as "Managed Portfolios").
-As a result of its role as investment adviser or sub-adviser to the Managed Portfolios, JHIUS may be deemed to be the beneficial owner of 6,965,869 shares or 5.6% of the shares outstanding of Amdocs Common Stock held by such Managed Portfolios.
+As a result of its role as investment adviser or sub-adviser to the Managed Portfolios, JHIUS may be deemed to be the beneficial owner of 6,624,413 shares or 5.8% of the shares outstanding of Amdocs Common Stock held by such Managed Portfolios.
 However, JHIUS does not have the right to receive any dividends from, or the proceeds from the sale of, the securities held in the Managed Portfolios and disclaims any ownership associated with such rights.
-The address of Janus Henderson is 201 Bishopsgate EC2M 3AE, United Kingdom. - (3) Based on a Schedule 13G filed by Massachusetts Financial Services Company, or MFS, with the SEC on February 2, 2022, as of December 31, 2021, MFS had sole power to vote or direct the vote over 5,622,052 shares and sole power to dispose or direct the disposition of 6,303,951 shares. - (4) Includes options held by such directors and executive officers that are exercisable within 60 days after November 30, 2022.
+The address of Janus Henderson is 201 Bishopsgate EC2M 3AE, United Kingdom. - (3) Based on a Schedule 13G filed by Pzena Investment Management LLC with the SEC on October 21, 2024, as of September 30, 2024, Pzena Investment Management LLC had sole power to vote or direct the vote over 4,401,835 shares and sole power to dispose or direct the disposition of 6,482,552 shares.
+The address of Pzena Investment Management LLC is 320 Park Avenue, 8th Floor, New York, New York 10022. - (4) Includes options held by such directors and executive officers that are exercisable within 60 days after December 3, 2024.
 As of such date, none of our directors or executive officers beneficially owned 1% or more of our outstanding ordinary shares.

-As of September 30, 2022, our ordinary shares were held by 2,220 record holders.
-Based on a review of the information provided to us by our transfer agent, 980 record holders, including Cede & Co., the nominee of The Depository Trust Company, holding approximately 99% of our outstanding ordinary shares held of record, were residents of the United States.
+As of September 30, 2024, our ordinary shares were held by 3,572 record holders.
+Based on a review of the information provided to us by our transfer agent, 1,465 record holders, including Cede & Co., the nominee of The Depository Trust Company, holding approximately 99% of our outstanding ordinary shares held of record, were residents of the United States.